thithib/cerids/README.md

 INSTALL
 -------

+Clone the git repository:
+$ git clone <bitbuckCerids> cerids

+To install CerIDS on a Debian stable (jessie) host, you must install the following packages :
+$ apt install build-essential libpcap-dev libpcre3-dev

-To install, install both libpcre and libpcap, cd into the src directory and run the make command.
+Then, cd to the source directory and run make
+$ cd src/ && make

 USAGE
 -----

-At this time, the software only supports live capture and prints back the hexadecimal value of the packets captured on port 80.

-To run cerIDS you must execute, as root, ./cerids -i <ifname>
-where ifname is the name of the device to listen on.
+To listen on the eth0 interface, launch cerids as root with this command:
+$ ./cerids -i eth0

+To enable the debug mode (no background, messages to stdout):
+$ ./cerids -i eth0 -d

+To run on a pcap file (for instance, example.pcap):
+$ ./cerids -f example.pcap